maniospas/Blombly/docs/basics/builtins.md

 # The basics

-This section covers Blombly commands that are used in writing sequential code.
+This section covers Blombly commands for writing basic sequential code.
 It includes concepts that may already be familiar, such as comments, variable handling, builtin datatypes, and flow control.
 But rarer features are added to the mix, like immutable variables, semi-types, and deferred execution.